thoracle/pyblockly3js/README.md

 - Real-time 3D visualization with Three.js
 - Physics-based movement system
 - Collision detection
-- Keyboard input handling
+- Keyboard and touch input handling
+- MacBook-specific controls and gestures
 - Customizable scene properties

 ## Development

-- Use `black` for code formatting
+- Use `black` for Python code formatting
-- Use `flake8` for linting
+- Use `flake8` for Python linting
+- Use `eslint` for JavaScript linting
 - Run tests before committing changes
+- Follow the design guidelines in `design.md`

 ## Toolbox Groups and Blocks